Most of us have probably seen the YouTube clip of the kitten having a nightmare. The sleeping kit trembles like a little branch in the wind.

-With kittens, such as the little guy in the video, the amount of “dream” or REM sleep will decrease as they mature.
+With kittens, the amount of “dream” or REM sleep will decrease as they mature.
 So will a lot of the muscle-twitching that goes along with it.

 Feline dreams don’t differ all that much from ours, according to Matthew Wilson, an associate professor of brain and cognitive sciences at MIT’s Picower Institute for Learning and Memory.
 They, too, dream about the stuff of their day-to-day lives — playing, stalking prey, etc.